-BELS in NH is a new UNH professional development opportunity, funded by the National Science Foundation’s Robert Noyce program, that supports science, technology, engineering and mathematics (STEM) teachers to build their leadership skills, equity pedagogies and STEM content knowledge and instruction.
-STEM teachers in grades six through ten will be recruited from the partner school districts, Manchester, Nashua and Rochester, that represent some of the largest and most demographically diverse and dynamic school districts in the Granite State.
-From the start UNH collaborated with representatives from the school district partners and STEM professional societies — New Hampshire Teachers of Mathematics and New Hampshire Science Teachers Association — to design BELS so the teacher leadership program targets local needs and goals while building on existing strengths.
+BELS in NH is a UNH professional development opportunity, funded by the National Science Foundation’s Robert Noyce program, that supports science, technology, engineering, and mathematics (STEM) teachers to build their leadership skills, equity pedagogies, and STEM content knowledge and instruction.
+STEM teachers in grades six through ten have been recruited from the partner school districts (Manchester, Nashua, and Rochester) which represent some of the largest and most demographically diverse and dynamic school districts in the Granite State.
+From the start, UNH collaborated with representatives from the school district partners and STEM professional societies — New Hampshire Teachers of Mathematics and New Hampshire Science Teachers Association — to design BELS so the teacher leadership program targets local needs and goals while building on existing strengths.

 *We are defining STEM in its broadest terms and can be understood either strictly confined to any of the Science, Technology, Engineering, or Mathematics disciplines OR any integrated combination of the disciplines as long as at least one of the disciplines is represented.
 Computer Science and computational thinking are included in this definition.

 Please note, the BELS in NH program is not accepting new participants into the program.

 Steve Hale, email@example.com, BELS in NH Program Coordinator

 “The pandemic has highlighted the importance of science and technology in keeping us all healthier and safer,” said Dr. Jahmal Mosley, Superintendent of the Nashua School District, “which makes the receipt of the National Science Foundation’s Building Equity Leaders for STEM in NH all the more timely.
 We are proud to be a principal partner, and welcome the support to deepen our students’ interest and understanding of these impactful disciplines in improving the human condition.”